Donhadley22/Donhadley-DevOps-Class/README.md

-# Hagital-AWS-DevOps-April-Class - ETUK
+# Donhadley-DevOps-Class
 ## Introduction
-This is a high-level instructor-led virtual class designed to take participants from beginner to advanced level in Microsoft Azure.
+This is a high-level instructor-led virtual class designed to take participants from beginner to advanced level in DevOps.

 # Class Rules and Regulations